 Going beyond the story of America as a country “discovered” by a few brave men in the “New World,” Indigenous human rights advocate Roxanne Dunbar-Ortiz reveals the roles that settler colonialism and policies of American Indian genocide played in forming our national identity.
 You can also check out this title as eBook on Overdrive/Libby.

-This list contains fiction titles for teens that speak to the demonstrations, headlines, hashtags and ongoing dialogue about race in America.
-There are also many titles that share diverse, non-tragic experiences of teens of color.
-Ask a Librarian for additional suggestions, or explore Black, Indigenous and People of Color in Books for Teens and African American Booklists.
+This list contains fiction titles for teens that speak to the headlines, hashtags, demonstrations and ongoing dialogue about race in America.
+There are also titles that focus on positive everyday experiences of teens of color.

 Six years ago, Moss Jefferies’ father was murdered by an Oakland police officer.
 Now, Moss and his fellow classmates find themselves increasingly treated like criminals in their own school.
 The students decide to organize and push back against the administration.
 When tensions hit a fever pitch and tragedy strikes, Moss must face a difficult choice: give in to fear and hate or realize that anger can actually be a gift.
 You can also check out this title as eAudio on Overdrive/Libby, as eBook on Overdrive/Libby or as eAudio on Hoopla.